MariaBrodowska/watchly/README.md

   <h1>Watchly</h1>
 </div>

 Watchly is an Android app designed to help users discover, organize, and store a personalized list of movies and TV shows.
-The app integrates with the [TMDb API](https://www.themoviedb.org/) to fetch up-to-date movie data, while storing user preferences (watched, to-watch lists) in **Firebase Firestore**.
-Additionally, the app provides user authentication through both Google and email, an intuitive swipe interface, and advanced search filters for an enhanced movie discovery experience.
+The app integrates with the **TMDb API** to fetch up-to-date movie data, while storing user preferences (watched, to-watch lists) in **Firebase Firestore**.
+Additionally, the app provides user authentication through both Google and email, an intuitive swipe interface and advanced search filters for an enhanced movie discovery experience.

 ---